dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - To **deactivate**: $ deactivate

+## requirements.txt

-### requirements.txt
+### How to generate a requirements.txt for other developers

-In order to **create requirements.txt**:
+In order to **generate a requirements.txt file** which could potentially be used by other developers to run your project:

-* Go to your venv project path.
+* Go to your venv project path, cd to Scripts: i.e. C:\Users\the path you have chosen\venv_project\venv1\Scripts
 * Check your installed-only for this project packages via: "`pip freeze`".
-* Save those with the command:
+* Extract those to a txt file via the command:

-        `pip freeze > requirements.txt`
+        pip freeze > requirements.txt

- This will grab the packages created only in this venv project, it will write them in the right format of the type: "package"=="version_number", and it will generate a requirements.txt text file with those requirements.
+ This will grab the packages created only in this venv project, it will write them in the right format of the type: "package"=="version_number", and it will generate a requirements.txt text file with the packages and its versions installed only on that venv project.

-* In order to "paste" those into another project:
+### How to install a requirements.txt file from other developers

 * You might want to transfer all packages and dependencies from one project to another project or machine automatically and not just manually.
-After creating a new venv to the new project/machine, if you do "pip freeze" you won't see any pip installed as expected.
+After creating a new venv to the new project/machine, if you do "pip freeze" you won't see any pip installed as expected (since you just created the venv).

-	* paste the "requirements.txt" into the folder of the new project, in its "Scripts" subfolder.
+* paste the "requirements.txt" of the developer into the folder of your venv project, in its "Scripts" subfolder, i.e. at C:\Users\the path you have chosen\venv_project\venv1\Scripts

 * to **install the packages** cmd:

+            pip install -r requirements.txt

+    * if you chose not to copy paste the requirements.txt into your venv project, then you just have to specify the path where the requirmenets.txt is located:

-            `pip install -r requirements.txt`
+            pip install -r path\requirements.txt

-* This will install the particular packages along with their specific versions of the previous developer.
+* This will install on your system the particular packages along with their specific versions with regard to the project that the developer has used.
-* If you now type "pip freeze", you will notice that all packages with their respective versions of the previous project/developer have successfully been transferred and installed.
+* If you now type "pip freeze", you will notice that all packages with their respective versions have successfully been transferred and installed.

-### General Notes:
+## General Notes:

 - You may want to put your venv inside your project folder, but you **don't** want to **put any of your project files into the venv**.
     * You should not put project files, e.g. python scripts, in the venv folders.